 News

-Prism of prose: Sanctification
+Prism of prose: One thing

 From the pastor’s desk